material-components/material-components-web/packages/mdc-list/README.md

 > NOTE: `mdc-list-divider` class can be used between list items (example 1) *OR* between two lists (example 2).

 > NOTE: the difference between selected and activated states:

-* *Selected* state should be implemented on the `.mdc-list-item` when it is likely to change soon.
+> * *Selected* state should be implemented on the `.mdc-list-item` when it is likely to frequently change due to user choice.
 Eg., selecting one or more photos to share in Google Photos.
-* Multiple items can be selected at the same time when using the *selected* state.
+> * *Selected* state may apply to one or multiple items in a list at the same time.
-* *Activated* state is similar to selected state, however should only be implemented once within a specific list.
+> * *Activated* state is more permanent than selected state, and will **NOT** change soon relative to the lifetime of the page.
+Common examples are navigation components such as the list within a navigation drawer.
-* *Activated* state is more permanent than selected state, and will **NOT** change soon relative to the lifetime of the page.
+> * *Activated* state only applies to one item in a list at a given time.

 ### Sass Mixins